adamjq/production-ready-serverless-nestjs/README.md

 6. Seed the database with `npx prisma db seed`

-7. Start the NestJS server with `yarn start`
+7. Start the NestJS server with `yarn start:dev`

 8. Call the endpoints in [requests.http](./requests.http) to test the API.